-- 5.1.
-Tobacco means all forms of tobacco products including but not limited to cigarettes, cigars, pipes, water pipes (hookah), bidis, kreteks, smokeless tobacco, snuff and chewing tobacco and nicotine pouches. - 5.2.
-Tobacco use is only authorized in designated areas of the vessel or designated areas of the pier when in-port and during pre and post-Sea Term.
+- TOBACCO USE IS DISCOURAGED - Tobacco means all forms of tobacco products including but not limited to cigarettes, cigars, pipes, water pipes (hookah), bidis, kreteks, smokeless tobacco, snuff and chewing tobacco and nicotine pouches. - Tobacco use is only authorized in designated areas of the vessel or designated areas of the pier when inport and during pre and post-Sea Term.
 A Cadet is only permitted use tobacco at the location designated in the plan of the day.
-Butts and other debris should be disposed of properly or the smoking lamp will be secured. - 5.3.
-Electronic Vaping or possession of Vaping Devices are not allowed on the ship at any time. - 5.4.
-Smoking is secured during fueling operations, field day and by order of the Master of the vessel.
-Tobacco use is NOT permitted ANYWHERE in the interior of the vessel. - 5.5.
-When smoking on deck, DO NOT THROW CIGARETTE BUTTS OVER THE SIDE!
+Butts and other debris should be disposed of properly or the smoking lamp will be secured. - Electronic Vaping or possession of Vaping Devices are not allowed on the ship at any time. - Smoking is secured during fueling operations, field day and by order of the Master of the vessel.
+Tobacco use is NOT permitted ANYWHERE in the interior of the vessel. - When smoking on deck, DO NOT THROW CIGARETTE BUTTS OVER THE SIDE!
 As every professional mariner knows, the ship's motion may blow the butt back onto the deck and could start a fire.
 This is also a pollution violation.
 Extinguish your cigarette thoroughly and dispose of it properly.
-Any person found improperly disposing of butts on the vessel will be charged with a violation of Standing Orders. - 5.6.
-Failure to adhere to this policy can result in disciplinary measures.
+Any person found improperly disposing of butts on the vessel will be charged with a violation of Standing Orders. - Failure to adhere to this policy can result in disciplinary measures.

-6. OFFICER/CREW/CADET RELATIONSHIPS
+6. OFFICER/CREW/CADET RELATIONSHIPS (EMBARC III.6)

-- 6.1.
-While it is recognized that some may in fact be involved in romantic relationships with others, sexual activity on the ship is prohibited. - 6.2.
-The following requirements concerning relationships between officers, crew and Cadets are established for the Sea Term. - 6.2.1.
-Cadets are not allowed in Officer/crew rooms, living areas or lounges except on official business. - 6.2.2.
-Cadets are not authorized in the rooms and berthing areas of Cadets of another gender unless on official business. - 6.3.
+6.1.
+While it is recognized that some may in fact be involved in romantic relationships with others, sexual activity on the ship is discouraged.

+6.2.
+The following requirements concerning relationships between officers, crew and Cadets are established for the Sea Term.

+- Cadets are not allowed in Officer/crew rooms, living areas or lounges except on official business. - Cadets are not authorized in the rooms and berthing areas of Cadets of another gender unless on official business. - All crew members are prohibited from engaging in amorous, romantic or sexual relationships with Cadets.

+6.3.
 Cadets of one gender will not normally do watch relief wake-ups in the Cadet berthing areas of another gender.
 In those cases when a Cadet is making a wake-up call of a member of a different gender who is in a stateroom, they will do so by knocking on the door of the room, until acknowledged.
-The Cadet doing the wake-up call will not enter the room. - 6.4.
-During formal personnel and berthing/room inspections, all Cadets (unless physically on watch), are to be out of their racks, and standing by for the inspection. - 6.5.
+The Cadet doing the wake-up call will not enter the room.

+6.4.
+During formal personnel and berthing/room inspections, all Cadets (unless physically on watch), are to be out of their racks, and standing by for the inspection.

+6.5.
 For daily room/berthing and sanitation inspections, members of the off-watch (00-04/12-16 & 04-08/16-20), who are asleep will note this on their door.
 In these cases, the room will be inspected by an officer of the same gender as that of the room occupants.
 Watch does not excuse cadets from room/berthing and sanitation inspection.